shanghai-ai-ml/shanghai-ai-ml.github.io/ai_brain.md

         </p>
     </figure>

 - **The PhysioPro Project**: PhysioPro is a deep learning framework for physiological data processing and understanding, which contains most of our EEG related work <https://github.com/microsoft/PhysioPro>.
+> [!NOTE]
-Note that this code should not be used in clinical settings to influence treatment decisions.
+> This code base should not be used in clinical settings to influence treatment decisions.

 ## Embodied AI